 Sowa told Irwin about the demand for better stamps and one thing led to another.
 Before long, the two friends began developing stamps as a side job.

 In 1990, they headed to Las Vegas where they introduced their first seamless texture mat at World of Concrete.
-The mat was a big hit and by 1991 Irwin and Sowa went into business together full time and founded Proline Decorative Concrete Systems in Oceanside, California.
+The mat was a huge success and by 199.
+Irwin and Sowa went into business together full-time.
+The resulted in the founding of Proline Decorative Concrete Systems in Oceanside, California.

-Proline’s products were popular among Las Vegas casinos, and the budding company developed its Roman Slate mat for Caesar’s Palace and crafted a custom border stamp for the Bellagio.
-Today, Sowa and Irwin produce more than 150 stamps out of high-quality urethane made especially for them — a lightweight material that’s not too hard and not too soft — that renders imprints that look like the real thing.
+Proline’s products were popular among Las Vegas casinos.
+The budding company developed its Roman Slate mat for Caesar’s Palace.
+They also crafted a custom border stamp for the Bellagio.
+Today, Sowa and Irwin produce more than 150 stamps out of high-quality urethane made especially for them.
+This is a lightweight material that’s not too hard and not too soft.
+It renders imprints that look like the real thing.

-Besides textured skins, the company has developed other products and techniques that have bettered the decorative concrete industry including a tamper with a patented flexible coupling and EZ-Tique, a unique antiquing method.
+Besides textured skins, the company has developed other products and techniques that have bettered the decorative concrete industry.
+This includes a tamper with a patented flexible coupling and EZ-Tique, a unique antiquing method.

 Most recently Proline introduced magnetic pattern stamps that could revolutionize the decorative industry.
-Contractors who have used them say they are faster, easier to use than traditional stamps and a real game-changer for stamping.
+Contractors who have used them say they are faster, easier to use than traditional stamps.
+They refer to them as a real game-changer for stamped concrete.
 Currently, there are 10 patterns of magnetic stamps with more coming soon.

 The two men behind Proline believe innovation is the key to their success as they continue to bring new items to the industry.